Top 10 Reasons Why Assessment Validation Fails In RTOs

 No version control

-8. Insufficient time and resource for validation
+8. Insufficient time and resources for validation

 Inadequate assessment